project-codeflare/multi-cluster-app-dispatcher/doc/usage/quota_management/quickstart.md

 from its siblings or not.
 A sibling is another child node that shares the same parent node.
 If a quota has hardLimit set to true, then it can only use the resources defined in its specification.
 If a quota has hardLimit set to false, then it can use any unused resources from its siblings, as long as it does not violate the parent node’s limits.
-However, if an object is defined which neccesitates borrowing from a sibling node, then if another kubernetes object is created which uses the borrowees quota (and is within the borrowees limit) then the borrower will be preempted to free these resources.
+However, if an object is defined which necessitates borrowing from a sibling node, then if another kubernetes object is created which uses the borrowees quota (and is within the borrowees limit) then the borrower will be preempted to free these resources.